OpenFn/docs/docs/tutorials/http-to-googlesheets.md

 - Input tab has `{}`
 - Output tab has `{ data: [ {...}]}`

-## Transforming and loading users data to Googlesheet
+## 3. Configure another Step to transform the data & import your GoogleSheet

+Create a new Googlesheet `Credential` using your Google account's email.
+(Make sure this Google user has edit access to the GoogleSheet you want to integrate with.)

-You should have a Googlesheet created with your google account email for OpenFn to read and write data in your target GoogleSheet rows.
-For this demo, we have configured the Googlesheet
+For this demo, we have configured the Googlesheet [like this](https://docs.google.com/spreadsheets/d/1gT4cpHSDQp8A_JIX_5lqTLTwV0xBo_u8u3ZNWALmCLc/edit?usp=sharing) to store the `users` data.
-[like this](https://docs.google.com/spreadsheets/d/1gT4cpHSDQp8A_JIX_5lqTLTwV0xBo_u8u3ZNWALmCLc/edit?usp=sharing)
-to capture the users data.

 Create a new step with the `googlesheet` adaptor for loading the users data into your destination GoogleSheet.
 Configure the step with the following options

 - Name `Sync Users`
-- Adaptor `googlesheetps`
+- Adaptor `googlesheets`
 - Version: `2.2.2`
-- Credentials: Create new GoogleSheet OAuth credentials and save it
+- Credentials: Create new `GoogleSheet OAuth` Credential and save it
-- Step operations: For this job we will use the `appendValues` operation to add an array of rows to the spreadsheet.
+- Step operations: For this job we will use the `appendValues()` operation to add an array of rows to the spreadsheet.
 Make sure you update the `spreadsheetId` to match the Id of your spreadsheet

   ```js
   // Prepare array of users data